Portugal Greets First UK Tourists As Travel Curbs Lifted - UrduPoint

 Tourism plunged in Portugal last year.

-The country saw 16.4 million tourists before the pandemic, and only a quarter of that in 2020.
+The country saw 16.4 million tourists in 2019 before the pandemic struck, and only a quarter of that in 2020.

 The Algarve region, home to 500,000 people, greeted some 3.6 million foreign tourists in 2019 alone, a third of them from Britain.